harlanhong/CVPR2022-DaGAN/README.md

 ### :e-mail: Contact

-If you have any question, please email `fhongac@cse.ust.hk`.
+If you have any question or cooperation need (research purpose or commercial purpose), please email `fhongac@cse.ust.hk`.